-On Friday 29 June 2018, the member states of IOM, the United Nations Migration Agency, elected Portugal’s António Vitorino as the International Organization for Migration’s next Director General.
+On Friday 29 June 2018, the member states of IOM, the United Nations Migration Agency, elected Portugal’s António Vitorino as the Organization’s next Director General.

-Mr. Vitorino (DOB 12 January 1957), succeeds the United States’ William Lacy Swing, who served two five-year terms as Director General.
+Mr. Vitorino (DOB 12 January 1957), succeeded the United States’ William Lacy Swing, who served two five-year terms as Director General.
 Mr. Vitorino’s directorship began on 1 October 2018.

 Mr. Vitorino is a former European Commissioner for Justice and Home Affairs (1999-2004) and former Minister of the Presidency and National Defence (1995-1997).
 He has also enjoyed a distinguished career in Portugal as a lawyer as well as in electoral politics.